 Sometimes, this configuration is strictly about optimisation, such as enabling the use of an error mitigation algorithm.
 But sometimes it’s really a matter of right and wrong.

 For example, the exact frequency bands that a device can use, and the maximum signal strength, vary from one country to another (confusingly enough, some parameters differ even between the UK and Australia, for instance).

 Some devices are pre-programmed for a given market, but others need to be configured for operation in a particular region.
 Operating under the wrong parameters can lead to poor signal quality and sub-optimal performance.

 The configuration of your network will not affect the quality and strength of Wi-Fi signal, but it will affect the performance you can get out of it.

 Correct (or incorrect) configuration of your core network can affect the bandwidth and latency you get out of your wireless access points, sometimes in unpredictable ways.

-Furthermore, Wi-Fi networks have a different structure and a very different behaviour from wired networks.
+Furthermore, Wi-Fi networks have a different structure and very different behaviour from wired networks.
 They aren’t designed in the same way, and integrating the wired and wireless sections of your network is an important aspect of network design.

 If you want to make sure that you have a fast and reliable Wi-Fi network, we’re just a phone call or an email away.
 We’ve been installing various types of networks in London for more than 20 years.
-Get in touch with us for your complimentary, no-obligations survey.
+Get in touch with us for your complementary, no-obligations survey.